worktheclock/replit.github.io/tutorials/29-paid-content-site.md

 This code initializes our Flask application.
 We've added a `static_folder` and `static_url_path` so that we can serve static files directly from our repl's file pane without writing routing code for each file.
 This will be useful for things like images and stylesheets.

-Add the following code to initialize your application's secret key.
+Add the following code to initialize your application's secret key:

 ```python
 # Secret key